 All students must be admitted to Northland Pioneer College to enroll in courses at the college.
-Admission is made by fully completing all the required information on an NPC Application Form.
+Admission is made by fully completing all the required information on an NPC Admissions Application.
 All applicants will be issued an official letter confirming their admission to NPC.
 The acceptance letter will contain very important information about decisions and deadlines, and the student must comply with these deadlines.

-All new students must submit their official high school transcript with a graduation date or GED test scores by the end of the semester.
+All new students must submit their high school transcript with a graduation date or GED test scores for placement and financial aid purposes.
 New students who have transferred from another college need to submit official transcripts from their prior college.
-High school transcripts with a graduation date or GED test scores not submitted to the Records and Registration Office by the end of the first semester may result in a registration hold for the following semester.